amelofilho/ECS160HW4-fq25/ANALYSIS.md

 ## Conclusion:
 The issues observed in the three cases are caused by limitations in the ollama’s ability to follow instructions rather than problems with the microservice design or the Spring Boot integration.

 From a functional standpoint there's no noticeable difference between HW2 and HW4.
 The microservice logic didn't change and the system behaves the same way as before.
 Moving to Spring Boot didn't require rewriting any microservice code or changing how data flows through the system.
-The only changes needed in main-app were updating the service port from 8000 to 30000 and switching the issue comparison endpoint to /compare_issues.
+The only changes needed in main-app were updating the service port from 8000 to 30000.
 Other than these small updates main-app ran exactly the same as it did in HW2.